ascourtas/smoke-detection/README.md

 This project allows for the usage of Keras on a jupter notebook in Nautilus (as an importable package).
 With this project, we are able to train keras models on the Nautilus cloud.

+NOTE: This README is currently outdated and is a WIP.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your namespace.